Dimensionscape/Emitter/README.md

 Here's a basic example of how to use the library:

+# Imports
 ```hx
 import emitter.signals.Emitter;
 import emitter.signals.SignalType;
 ```

+# Create the Signal
 ```hx
 public static inline var TEST:SignalType1<Int->Void, Int> = "test";
 ```

+# Instantiate a new Emitter and assign a callback to your signal
 ```hx
 // Create an instance of Emitter
 var emitter:Emitter = new Emitter();